 - The Groves Community Village

-- Town/River Center Community Village
+- Town/River Center Community Village •

-- River Park Community Village
+- River Park Community Village •

 - Valle Vista Community Village

-The location and boundary of the four Community Villages is identified in Figure 5: Community Villages Map.
+The location and boundary of the four Community Villages is identified in Figure 14: Community Villages Map.
 The Community Villages provide two important purposes.
-First, each has its own unique physical Figure 5: Community Villages Map characteristics, planning boundaries, and overall design form and character.
-This is described in detail within Section V, Community Village and Project Design Principles of the Specific Plan.
-Second, the regulations identified within Table 4, Land Use Data Table (page IV.7) are organized by Community Village, providing subtotals for residential unit counts and open space acreage.
-This will allow for prescribed flexibility to shift residential units and open space acreage within each Community Village so long as the subtotals defined within the table are met.
-The precise regulations are defined in more detail within Section VII, Regulatory Development Standards of the Specific Plan.
+First, each has its own unique physical Figure 14: Community Villages Map characteristics, planning boundaries, and overall design form and character.
+This is described further in Section III, Vision, Guiding Principles, and Community Character of the Specific Plan.
+Second, the regulations identified within Table 4, Land Use Data Table are organized by Community Village, providing subtotals for residential unit counts and open space acreage.
+This will allow for prescribed flexibility to shift residential units and open space acreage within each b.
+Village Subareas

+Community Village so long as the subtotals defined within the table are met.
+The precise regulations are defined in more detail within Section VI, Regulatory Development Standards of the Specific Plan.